QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 Atom
 =========

-As discussed `previously <getting_started>`_, eventually you will want to use a full-fledged text editor
+As discussed `previously <getting_started>`_, eventually you will want to use a fully fledged text editor

 The most feature-rich one for Julia development is `Atom <https://atom.io/>`_